sancowinx/literallycss/README.md

 Compartible with Bootstrap latest version.
-Latest webkit browser: Chrome, Firefox, Safari.(And possibly, Microsoft Edge)
+Latest current browser: Chrome, Firefox, Safari.
+(And possibly, Microsoft Edge)

 For a naming of all css classes, syntax and format was pretty much inspired by Harry Roberts' http://cssguidelin.es/.